haiilingg/-8-Week-SQL-Challenge/Case Study #1 /README.md

 WHERE row_num =1
 GROUP BY customer_id, product_name;
 ```
-### Q4 What is the most purchased item on the menu and how many times was it purchased by all customers?--
+### Q4 What is the most purchased item on the menu and how many times was it purchased by all customers?

 ```SQL
 SELECT m.product_name, COUNT(s.product_id) AS times_purchased